matushorvath/pdp11/Notes.md

 - Consider using releases:
   - Tag creates a release like in shadow-kvm
   - Publishing a release triggers actions to publish to GitHub
+- Add tests to verify the image works when building a PR